Upcoming events from local churches

 Rocky Mount Baptist

-MCKENNEY - Rocky Mount Baptist Church, 249 Ridge Road, will begin church school on March 3 at 9:30 a.m. followed by Rev. Carlos Jordan’s 9th Pastoral Anniversary at 11 a.m.
-Dr. C.C.
-Jackson with the 7th Street Memorial Baptist Church in Richmond will deliver the morning sermon.
-The anniversary sermon at the 3 p.m. service will be delivered by Rev. Jameson McLaughlin from the New Hope Baptist Church in Waverly.
+MCKENNEY - Rocky Mount Baptist Church, 24901 Ridge Road, will begin church school on March 10 at 9:30 a.m. followed by corporate worship at 11 a.m.

 Shiloh Baptist Blackstone

-BLACKSTONE - Shiloh Baptist Church, 4610 Darvills Road, will hold Holy Communion service on March 3 at 11 a.m.
-Rev. Nolan Lockhart from Mount Calvary Baptist Church in DeWitt will be the guest preacher.
+BLACKSTONE - Shiloh Baptist Church, 4610 Darvills Road, will host Rev. Dr. Osa S. Dowdy, associate minister with Springfield Baptist Church in Meherrin, as guest preacher on March 10 at 8 a.m.

 Shiloh Baptist South Chesterfield